View original article on NHS Choices

-- remove any trigger if possible – for example, carefully remove any wasp or bee sting stuck in the skin
+- Remove any trigger if possible – for example, carefully remove any stinger stuck in the skin.

-- give another injection after 5-15 minutes if the symptoms don't improve and a second auto-injector is available
+- Give another injection after 5 to 15 minutes if the symptoms do not improve and a second auto-injector is available.

 If you're having an anaphylactic reaction, you can follow these steps yourself if you feel able to.